Telecommunications in North Korea: International roaming

+Koryolink has no international roaming agreements.
+Pre-paid SIM cards can be purchased by visitors to North Korea to make international (but not domestic) calls.

+Prior to January 2013, foreigners had to surrender their phones at the border crossing or airport before entering the country, but with the availability of local SIM cards this policy is no longer in place.
+Internet access, however, is only available to resident foreigners and not tourists.

 Television

 Broadcasting in North Korea is tightly controlled by the state and is used as a propaganda arm of the ruling Korean Workers' Party.

 The Korean Central Television station is located in Pyongyang, and there are also stations in major cities, including Chŏngjin, Hamhŭng, Haeju, Kaesŏng, Sinŭiju, Wŏnsan.
 There are four channels in Pyongyang but only one channel in other cities.

 Imported Japanese-made color televisions have a North Korean brand name superimposed, but nineteen-inch black-and-white sets have been produced locally since 1980.
-One estimate placed the total number of television sets in use in the early 1990s at 250,000 sets.
-A study in 2017 found that 98% of households had a TV set.

 Radio

 Visitors are not allowed to bring a radio.

 As part of the government's information blockade policy, North Korean radios and televisions must be modified to receive only government stations.

-These modified radios and televisions should be registered at special state department.
-They are also subject to inspection at random.
-The removal of the official seal is punishable by law.
-In order to buy a TV-set or a radio, North Korean citizens are required to get special permission from officials at their places of residence or employment.
+When buying a TV set or a radio, North Korean citizens are required to register it with the state within 10 days.
+The apparatus also has to be inspected if this was not already done prior to sale.
+According to Amnesty International, there exist "strict restrictions" on the types of radios and other appliances households can own.